Do you have to have your period first in order to get pregnant?

 You sure can.

-When a woman has her first period, it's because she's also first ovulated.
+When a person who menstruates has their first period, it's because they also first ovulated.
 In other words, first ovulation happens before your first period, so when you get your period for the first time, that means you will have also been able to become pregnant in at least the one cycle before.

 It's great that you ask that, because a lot of people think it's the other way around, and find out the hard way that it isn't.
-And for someone who has never had their period before who becomes pregnant before they first get it, it can be easy for that young women to go months before she even knows she got pregnant at all, which can be very problematic, whether she would want to terminate the pregnancy -- since that can only be done in a limits time window, younger pregnant women can miss that window this way -- or remain pregnant and have a baby -- as you can then miss important pre-natal care which is so important for your health and that of a child, especially for very young mothers.
+And for someone who has never had their period before who becomes pregnant before they first get it, it can be easy for that young person to go months before they even know they got pregnant at all, which can be very problematic, whether they would want to terminate the pregnancy -- since that can only be done in a limits time window, younger pregnant people can miss that window this way -- or remain pregnant and have a baby -- as you can then miss important pre-natal care which is so important for your health and that of a child, especially for very young pregnant people.

 Too, if you're going to be sexually active, period or no period, you also are going to be at risk of sexually transmitted infections, not just pregnancy.
 It's pretty common for people to be a lot more freaked about the risk of pregnancy than the risk of STIs, or to think that the risk of STIs for younger folks is lower than the risk of pregnancy (it's actually higher).
 But both of these possible outcomes are smart things to concern yourself with.

-In addition, the younger a woman is when she becomes sexually active, the higher her risks tend to be for acquiring certain infections.
-When young women's cervical cells haven't completed their development -- which actually usually stops in the 20's, but the younger you are, the less developed they will tend to be -- your cervix is more susceptible to picking up infections like HPV, for example.
+In addition, the younger a person with a cervix is when they become sexually active, the higher their risks tend to be for acquiring certain infections.
+When young people's cervical cells haven't completed their development -- which actually usually stops in the 20's, but the younger you are, the less developed they will tend to be -- your cervix is more susceptible to picking up infections like HPV, for example.
 And if you're also not able to get regular sexual healthcare to screen for infections and get treatment if you get one, that gets even more dangerous.

 So, if you don't want to be at risk of getting an infection, it's really important to practice safer sex, right at the starting gate, and all the time.
 Here are some basics for you on how to do that, which very much include the use of condoms: Safe, Sound & Sexy: A Safer Sex How-To.